 The benefits of container orchestration are not limited to live systems.
 Using Kubernetes to automatically deploy containers and scale compute resources in a CI/CD pipeline can provide huge savings, both in terms of cost of cloud-hosted infrastructure and developer time.
 Rather than manually provisioning pre-production environments or waiting for resources to be available in order to run tests on the latest build, development teams at Pinterest, for example, can now get rapid feedback and deliver their changes to production faster.

 Advantages of Kubernetes

-Kubernetes is ideal for managing deployment and scaling of containerized applications.
-To deploy multiple instances of a particular service you can either define the number of replicas for a pod or enable autoscaling and have Kubernetes scale up and down automatically based on demand.
+Kubernetes is ideal for managing the deployment and scaling of containerized applications.
+To deploy multiple instances of a particular service, you can either define the number of replicas for a pod or enable autoscaling and have Kubernetes scale up and down automatically based on demand.

 In addition to distributing your containers across multiple hosts and automatically replacing any failed pods, the Kubernetes control plane itself can be configured for high availability.
 Control plane hosts can either contain both the data storage and control components or separate these out for even greater resiliency.

 Containers provide a layer of abstraction between the application and the infrastructure that they run on, and Kubernetes leverages this to maximum effect.
 By treating pods and nodes as replaceable objects and constantly monitoring their health, Kubernetes can re-deploy automatically when a failure occurs.